-Robert Cudd is a partner practicing in the New York and San Francisco offices of Morrison & Foerster.
+Robert Cudd is a senior counsel practicing in the New York and San Francisco offices of Morrison & Foerster.
 Mr. Cudd has over 30 years’ experience in a broad range of domestic and international tax matters, including infrastructure, energy and timber projects, involving joint ventures, private equity funds, real estate investment trusts and sovereign investment funds.

 Mr. Cudd has had extensive experience structuring domestic and cross-border infrastructure, timber and energy funds involving public and private REITs, utilities, sovereign wealth funds, pension funds and foundations.
 He has been involved in all of the tax aspects of structuring investments in real estate, timberlands, wind projects, solar projects, pipelines, power plants, and transmission lines.
 He has structured numerous cross-border arrangements for both U.S. and foreign investors.